La Madeleine logo

 Pros

-A 100 training-and-support score combined with 300 hours of initial training places them well above industry peers, meaning new operators receive unusually thorough preparation before opening.
+The 100 training & support score combined with 300 hours of initial training is well above typical for this sector, showing the franchisor invests heavily in preparing new operators and delivers thorough hands-on support before opening.

 Cons